CJBuchel/TMS/docs/tms-planning/minimal-setup.md

 # Minimal Setup
 If you are only using TMS for the Robot Games with no intention of displaying scores or schedules, then the setup is minimal.
-You will need:
+Below outlines an example approach with a small number of devices and volunteers:

+## Required Devices
 - **Server**: A laptop or desktop to run the TMS software.
-And can be used to input/modify scores, and run the match timer.
+Which can also be used to input/modify scores, and run the match timer.
 - **Network**: A wireless router to connect the server and scoring devices.
 Or a common venue network.
 - **Scoring Devices**: At least one device to input scores.
 This can be a laptop, tablet or similar.
 The recommendation is to use tablets with the web interface or iPads with the TMS App.